Zai-shen/Zai-shen/README.md

 #### I'm a _Mediainformatics and Visual Computing Student_ at TU Vienna, _Game Developer_ and passionate _Gamer_.

 - :computer: I’m currently working on expanding my game dev knowledge.
-- 🌱 I’m currently learning Unity and C#.
+- :bulb: I’m currently learning Unity and C#.
 - 👯 I’m looking to collaborate with other content creators.
 - :battery: My goal for 2020: Creating and releasing my first game on various platforms.
 - 💬 Ask me about anything code related, I'm always happy to help.
 - 📫 How to reach me: soulfast333{at}gmail.com
-- ⚡ Fun fact: I love growing my own bonsais, maybe I'll make a game about it one day.
+- 🌱 Fun fact: I love growing my own bonsais, maybe I'll make a game about it one day.

 <hr>